RULES MEDITERRANEAN EPIC 2021

 - Master Women

-- Teams (formed by 2 best men results + best women result)
+- Teams (formed by 2 best men results + best women result) – The name of the team will be taken from official UCI database.

 14.4.
 There is a result list for UCI Elite women and men, in order to award these participants with UCI points and prize money.